 What should I include in my abandoned cart flow?

-When determining what content to include in the abandoned cart flow, you need to consider your audience, your niche, brand identity, and the offers you would like to include.
-The options are endless and you should always tailor the strategy to your specific brand.
+When determining what content to include in the abandoned cart flow, you need to consider your audience, your niche, your brand identity, and the offers you would like to include.
+The options are endless, and you should always tailor the strategy to your specific brand.

 Still, here are two sample strategies with three emails each that you could potentially apply.
 Feel free to use them as a starting point and adapt them to your unique needs: